 It allows the chance for employers to hire freelancers to get assignments and projects done in a timely manner.
 Check out Freelancer by clicking here.

 13. Polish Paper

-Poolish Paper is a professional proofreading and editing services that have opportunities for excellent proofreaders and editors.
-After you apply to become a proofreader/editors for this site you will have to take a 35 question test.
+Polished Paper is a professional proofreading and editing service that has opportunities for excellent proofreaders and editors.
+After you apply to become a proofreader/editor for this site, you will have to take a 35-question test.

-If you have a little bit more experience with Proofreading services I highly recommend Polish paper.
-Check out Polish paper by clicking here.
+If you have a little bit more experience with proofreading services, I highly recommend Polished Paper.
+Check out Polished Paper by clicking here.

-Gramlee provides a list of services which include proofreading, editing, and copy-editing services.
+Gramlee provides a list of services that include proofreading, editing, and copy-editing services.
 They specialize in having a quick turnaround on their services from their proofreaders on their site.

 Indeed.com is a great platform if you are currently looking for proofreading opportunities.
 This platform is free for job seekers and lists hundreds of jobs each day.

-When you get to Indeed website type in the keywords “proofreading jobs” and a list of proofreading jobs will populate for you to apply to.
+When you get to Indeed’s website, type in the keywords “proofreading jobs,” and a list of proofreading jobs will populate for you to apply to.
 Check out Indeed by clicking here.